EMPLOYMENT SERVICE IN HUNGARY

 The sick leave allowance gets paid one third by the employer and the remaining amount is paid by the state.

-If work/ occupational related accident or illness happens and the employee is unable to perform the work due to it then 4 days or more but less than 3 months, the employer must pay the injured employee at a rate of pay of at least 75% from the first day of injury until the employee returns to work.
+If work/ occupational related accident or illness happens and the employee is unable to perform the work due to it then 4 days or more but less than 3 months, the employer must pay the injured employee at a rate of pay of at least 90%, in some cases even 100% from the first day of injury until the employee returns to work.
 If the employee is unable to work for a period longer than 3 months, the employee must claim compensation from the State compensation fund.

-Sick leave is required to be proved by a medical certificate issued by a local certified doctor.
-Such certificate is to be provided to the employer by the end of month.
+Sick leave is required to be proved by a medical certificate issued by a local certified doctor (GP).
+Such certificate is to be provided to the employer immediately in 8 days.

 The father is entitled to 5 (five) days off for paternity leave which the employer must allocate within two months following the date of birth upon the father’s request.
 The father is also entitled to take unpaid leave until the child reaches 3 years of age.